Dual Geometry of Entanglement Entropy via Deep Learning

 The holographic or AdS/CFT correspondence claims that a $(d+1)$-dimensional classical gravity is dual to a $d$-dimensional QFT.
 In this case, the radial or extra dimension of the gravity is identified with the RG flow of the dual QFT.
 To construct the gravity from the QFT data, therefore, the QFT data must contain the information about the energy scale dependence.
-The entanglement entropy is one of the important quantities representing quantum nature of QFTs like quantum correlation and an order parameter of a quantum phase transition.
+The entanglement entropy is one of the important quantities representing quantum nature of QFTs like quantum correlation.
 Another important feature of the entanglement entropy is that it can describe the real space RG flow of QFTs.
 Therefore, the entanglement entropy is useful to reconstruct the dual gravity from the QFT's data \cite{Swingle:2014uza,Lashkari:2013koa,Faulkner:2013ica,Nozaki:2013vta}.
 In the holographic study, the entanglement entropy is realized by a minimal surface extending from the boundary to the bulk \cite{Ryu:2006ef,Ryu:2006bv,Nozaki:2012zj,Casini:2008cr,Blanco:2013joa,Nishioka:2009un}.